onkanat/lms_chat/README.md

    - Set max tokens or leave as -1 for unlimited
    - Customize the system prompt
 8. Start chatting!
 The interface will automatically format messages according to your model's requirements and display responses in real-time if streaming is enabled
+9. Use the conversation manager (📚 button) to save, organize, and switch between conversations

+### Managing Conversations

+1. Click the conversation manager button (📚) in the top menu to open the conversation panel
+2. Save the current conversation:
+   - Click "💾 Save" and enter a title for your conversation
+   - The conversation will be saved to your browser's localStorage
+3. Create a new conversation:
+   - Click "+ New Chat" to start a fresh conversation
+   - You'll be prompted to save any unsaved changes
+4. Organize conversations:
+   - Click "📁 New Folder" to create a folder for organizing conversations
+   - Drag conversations into folders to organize them
+   - Rename folders by clicking the edit button (✏️)
+5. Load a previous conversation:
+   - Click on any saved conversation to load it
+   - The current conversation title is displayed above the chat
+   - An asterisk (*) indicates unsaved changes
+6. Delete conversations or folders:
+   - Click the delete button (🗑️) next to any conversation or folder

 ### Using RAG (Retrieval-Augmented Generation)